-“At last Canada has found a literary equivalent to David Cronenberg!”
+“At last Canada has a literary equivalent of David Cronenberg!”

 Strange Adventures (U.K.)